-Our contract services segment reflects our technical, manufacturing, engineering and operations services offered to public and private sector customers, including engineering and testing activities as well as technical and resource support currently being performed by the Company.
+Our technical solutions segment reflects our technical, manufacturing, engineering and operations services offered to public and private sector customers, including engineering and testing activities as well as technical and resource support currently being performed by the Company.
+This includes our agreement with DOE to demonstrate HALEU production and a variety of other contracts with public and private sector customers.